Official-MoonDao/documentation/MoonDAO/docs/2 Governance/Constitution.md

 MoonDAO members may hold an election for a new Astronaut if there is a vacancy.
 Candidate Astronauts may be nominated by MoonDAO members and must have been part of the Senate for at least 180 days.
 Each nomination must go through the senate with a super majority vote.
 If there are multiple nominations that go through the Senate, then the DAO will vote among the candidates using $vMOONEY with weighted voting.
 There may be multiple rounds of voting until a Candidate Astronaut receives super-majority votes to be confirmed as an Astronaut.

 ###### Term Limits
-Astronauts serve for a two-year term.
-After two years, the DAO must re-vote with a super majority to confirm they stay as an Astronaut.
+Astronauts serve for a three-year term.
+After three years, the DAO must re-vote with a super majority to confirm they stay as an Astronaut.
 They are eligible to remain an Astronaut for multiple terms.
 There can only be a maximum of three Astronauts at any given time.

 ###### Removal
 Astronauts may be removed through the creation of a Proposal that is approved by the Senate with a super majority vote, and the MoonDAO members with super majority vote over a five day voting period.